-Prices are as follows:
+Costs for the rides are as follows:

-- Individuals: $15 ($20 day of ride), includes lunch and a T-shirt.
+- Individuals: $15 ($20 day of the ride), includes lunch and a T-shirt.

-- Families: $25 ($30 day of ride), includes lunch for four and two T-shirts.
+- Families: $25 ($30 day of the ride), includes lunch for four and two T-shirts.

-- Additional family members: $10, includes T-shirts.
+- Additional Family Members: $10, includes T-shirts.